adamstrawson/resume/index.md

 ## Experience

 ### Create.
-Developer
+DevOps
 September 2011 - Current
-I am currently a PHP developer with Create.
-I work within the development team managing the platform and building new features.
-I also manage the development environment and currently putting in place a CI system to help with the testing and automation within development.
+I'm a PHP developer with Create.
+I work on the core application and the internal systems, as well as helping maintain the infrastructure.

 ### Zopa Ltd.
 Developer